12320 Corporal Alexander Frederick Johnson, Royal Engineers

 Died 6th September 1915 in Little Gaddesden – of ‘neurasthenia’, a neurological disorder

-Alexander was the 5th of the 10 children of Walter Johnson and Elizabeth (Bessie) née Hall.
+Alexander was born in Hythe, Kent, the 5th of the 10 children of Walter Johnson and Elizabeth (Bessie) née Hall.

-His brother Edmund was known as Frank or Francis and is recorded on the Rolls of Honour as Henry F Johnson.
+- Edmund Henry Francis John Johnson, born 20th November 1896.
+Edmund was known as Frank or Francis and is recorded on the Rolls of Honour as Henry F Johnson

 Early Life in Kent 2

 In the 1891 Census, Alexander’s family lived in Park Road, Hythe, Kent where his father was a Company Sergeant Major in the Royal Engineers.
-By 1901 they had moved to 20 Peacock Street, Milton, Gravesend, Kent and his father was recorded as “Clerk of Works, Royal Engineer.”
+However, by 1901 they lived at 20 Peacock Street, Milton, Gravesend, Kent and his father was a “Clerk of Works, Royal Engineer.”

 Moving to Little Gaddesden 3

-In September 1902 the Johnson family moved to Little Gaddesden because their father Walter had been appointed Clerk of Works at Ashridge; Alexander’s Service Record suggests that they first lived at 32 Little Gaddesden before moving to No. 38.
+Then, in September 1902 the Johnson family moved to Little Gaddesden because their father Walter was appointed Clerk of Works at Ashridge.
+Alexander’s Service Record suggests that they first lived at 32 Little Gaddesden before moving to No. 38.

-On 24th September Alexander’s younger siblings Stanley, Gertrude and Francis were admitted to Little Gaddesden School, the Log Book entries noting that they had just come to live in the village.
-The following week there is an entry recording that the family were Roman Catholics and did not wish for any religious teaching at school.
+Then, on 24th September Alexander’s younger siblings Stanley , Gertrude and Francis were admitted to Little Gaddesden School.
+The Little Gaddesden School Log Book entry notes that they had just come to live in the village.
+Then, the following week an entry records that the family were Roman Catholics and did not wish for any religious teaching at school.

 Following in his Father’s Footsteps – joining the Royal Engineers 4

-On 28th January 1903 Alexander enlisted into the Corps of Royal Engineers at Hemel Hempstead for a period of 12 years’ service; he was aged 14 years 1 month and was previously employed as a Telephonist.
+On 28th January 1903 Alexander enlisted into the Corps of Royal Engineers at Hemel Hempstead for a period of 12 years’ service.
+He was then 14 years 1 month old and was previously employed as a Telephonist.
 His Service Record shows that he was 5ft 5 inches tall (and subsequently grew to 5ft 10½ inches), weighed 108lbs and had an expanded chest measurements of 34 inches (subsequently 36 inches).
 He had a sallow complexion, hazel eyes and curly brown hair.

-Alexander served in the United Kingdom as a Boy Soldier until 19th November 1903 and was then posted to Bermuda.
+Until 19th November 1903, Alexander served in the United Kingdom as a Boy Soldier.
+He was then posted to Bermuda.

-His two older brothers Walter Johnson and Gordon had also joined the Royal Engineers and their younger brother Archibald Stanley Johnson was to follow but their youngest brother Frank (Henry F) Johnson took a different path, becoming a Carpenter’s apprentice on the Ashridge Estate and later serving with Herts Yeomanry.
+His two older brothers Walter Johnson and Gordon also served in the Royal Engineers and their younger brother Archibald Stanley Johnson was to follow.
+However, their youngest brother Frank (Henry F) Johnson took a different path.
+He became a Carpenter’s apprentice on the Ashridge Estate and later served with Herts Yeomanry.

 Appointed Bugler 5

-Between 15th January 1904 and 27th December 1906, Alexander was a Bugler in 27th Company, Royal Engineers; he was awarded his first Good Conduct Badge on 25th August 1905.
-On 27th March 1906 he was awarded his First Class Certificate of Education and, on 17th May 1906, he was tested in the workshops of the Corps of Royal Engineers, Bermuda and proved himself a skilled Fitter.
+Between 15th January 1904 and 27th December 1906, Alexander was a Bugler in 27th Company, Royal Engineers.
+He was awarded his first Good Conduct Badge on 25th August 1905 and his First Class Certificate of Education on 27th March 1906.
+Then, on 17th May 1906, he was tested in the workshops of the Corps of Royal Engineers, Bermuda and proved himself a skilled Fitter.

 27th Company, Royal Engineers had been in Bermuda since 1888, when they arrived to undertake submarine mining.
-Since 1900, they also had responsibility for operating the searchlights that were part of the harbour defences.
+Since 1900, they were also responsible for operating the searchlights that were part of the harbour defences.

 Service as a Sapper 6

-Having returned from Bermuda and attained the age of 18, Alexander served as a Sapper, B1, Royal Engineers between 28th December 1906 and 27th December 1908.
-On 28th January 1908 he was awarded his second Good Conduct Badge.
+Between 28th December 1906 and 27th December 1908, on his return from Bermuda, Alexander served as a Sapper, B1, Royal Engineers.
+He was by then 18 years old and on 28th January 1908 he was awarded his second Good Conduct Badge.
 Then, on 17th December 1908, in a further Trade and Special Qualifications Test, he proved himself a superior Instrument Repairer.

 Death of his Brother Gordon 7